-The Mannar wind farm is expected to generate approximately 337GWh annually and the implementation to be expedited.
+The semi dispatchable Mannar wind farm that is expected to generate approximately 337GWh annually need to be expedited.
+As the transmission infrastructure is already available up to Mannar, additional wind resource at Mannar island needs to be developed next.

-(iv) Commissioning of Other Renewable Energy Projects
+(v) Commissioning of Other renewable energy projects